sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/google_cloud.md

 - Create your VM, then navigate to its public IP address.

-- If you have configured a DNS entry for the IP, configure `appURL` to reflect that.
-If `appURL` has the HTTPS protocol then Sourcegraph will get a certificate via [Let's Encrypt](https://letsencrypt.org/).
+- If you have configured a DNS entry for the IP, configure `externalURL` to reflect that.
+If `externalURL` has the HTTPS protocol then Sourcegraph will get a certificate via [Let's Encrypt](https://letsencrypt.org/).
 For more information or alternative methods view our documentation on [TLS](../../tls_ssl.md).

 ---